About

 Mapping Victory: U.S. Army Souvenir Maps from the European Theater of Operations, 1944-46

-Cushing Library and Archives at Texas A&M University holds a large collection of these remarkable artifacts.
+Cushing Memorial Library and Archives at Texas A&M University holds a large collection of these remarkable artifacts.
 Here, you will find more than a hundred maps, carefully annotated and made available for researchers.
 This is a rich corpus of data about American service in wartime Europe.
-There are thousands of images, place names, and people searchable across the map collection.
-You can search by events, or by curated themes that appear throughout the collections.
+There are thousands of images, places, and people searchable across the map collection.
+You can search by events, or by curated themes that appear throughout the corpus.

-Some of these maps are colorful, while others contain lots of factual detail.
+Some of these maps are colorful, while others contain details about the unit’s activities.
 In some cases, we know a great deal about the artists who prepared the maps, while others are lost to history.
-Some maps include humorous details, inside jokes, and moments of joy.
-Others tell stories of sorrow and loss and the violence of war.
+Some maps include humorous asides, inside jokes, and moments of joy.
+Others tell stories of sorrow, loss, and the violence of war.

 These maps are some of the first records of American encounters with Nazi crimes, including concentration camps, forces labor facilities, and POW camps.
 They reflect soldiers’ preoccupations with meeting women and enjoying wine and beer.
 There are also faithful renderings of some of Europe’s great artistic and architectural landmarks, as well as depictions of ruined cities and the devastation of war.